-Use of ChatGPT and other generative AI tools in assessment tasks specific contexts and tasks for which AI will provide only limited support and guidance.
+Use of ChatGPT and other generative AI tools in assessment tasks

+The assessment tasks in this Unit have been designed to be challenging, authentic and complex.
+Although individual assessment components may provide specific guidance regarding the use of generative AI tools (e.g., ChatGPT), successful completion of these components will require students to critically engage in specific contexts and tasks for which artificial intelligence will provide only limited support and guidance.
 In all cases, a failure to reference the use of generative AI may constitute student misconduct under the Student Code of Conduct of your University of enrolment.
 To successfully complete assessment tasks, students will be required to demonstrate detailed comprehension of their written submission independent of AI tools.